woshilapin/dot/mutt/README.md

 First of all, you need to create GPG encrypted files for the mail accounts loaded (see the beginning of the `muttrc` file).

-This is a template that you can use to create these mail accounts' files.
+This is a template that you can use to create these mail accounts' files (put them in the `accounts` directory).

     set my_account_host="host.com"
     set my_account_login="mymail@$my_account_host"